Maxwell's demon: Criticism and development

 Several physicists have presented calculations that show that the second law of thermodynamics will not actually be violated, if a more complete analysis is made of the whole system including the demon.
 The essence of the physical argument is to show, by calculation, that any demon must "generate" more entropy segregating the molecules than it could ever eliminate by the method described.
 That is, it would take more thermodynamic work to gauge the speed of the molecules and selectively allow them to pass through the opening between A and B than the amount of energy gained by the difference of temperature caused by doing so.

 One of the most famous responses to this question was suggested in 1929 by Leó Szilárd, and later by Léon Brillouin.
 Szilárd pointed out that a real-life Maxwell's demon would need to have some means of measuring molecular speed, and that the act of acquiring information would require an expenditure of energy.
-Since the demon and the gas are interacting, we must consider the total entropy of the gas and the demon combined.
+Since the demon and the gas are interacting, the total entropy of the gas and the demon combined must be considered.
 The expenditure of energy by the demon will cause an increase in the entropy of the demon, which will be larger than the lowering of the entropy of the gas.

 In 1960, Rolf Landauer raised an exception to this argument.
 He realized that some measuring processes need not increase thermodynamic entropy as long as they were thermodynamically reversible.
 He suggested these "reversible" measurements could be used to sort the molecules, violating the Second Law.
-However, due to the connection between thermodynamic entropy and information entropy, this also meant that the recorded measurement must not be erased.
+However, due to the connection between entropy in thermodynamics and information theory, this also meant that the recorded measurement must not be erased.
 In other words, to determine whether to let a molecule through, the demon must acquire information about the state of the molecule and either discard it or store it.
-Discarding it leads to immediate increase in entropy but the demon cannot store it indefinitely.
+Discarding it leads to immediate increase in entropy, but the demon cannot store it indefinitely.
 In 1982, Charles Bennett showed that, however well prepared, eventually the demon will run out of information storage space and must begin to erase the information it has previously gathered.
 Erasing information is a thermodynamically irreversible process that increases the entropy of a system.
 Although Bennett had reached the same conclusion as Szilard's 1929 paper, that a Maxwellian demon could not violate the second law because entropy would be created, he had reached it for different reasons.
 Regarding Landauer's principle, the minimum energy dissipated by deleting information was experimentally measured by Eric Lutz et al. in 2012.
 Furthermore, Lutz et al. confirmed that in order to approach the Landauer's limit, the system must asymptotically approach zero processing speed.

+Recently, Landauer's principle has also been invoked to resolve an apparently unrelated paradox of statistical physics, Loschmidt's paradox.